Back to Guides

 ✓ font-display: swap — Always.
 No exceptions.

-✓ Preload 1 font — The one that appears first.
+✓ Preload 1 font — The one that appears first above the fold.

-✓ Test on 3G — If it loads in 2 seconds, you're done.
+✓ Test on 3G using web font tester — If it loads in 2 seconds, you're done.

 Written by Muhammad Afsar Khan